cho-amy/waffle-iron/README.md

 ---
 ### Project Description

 This repository contains all necessary code, documentation, and resources used in our research for building and automating a large language model processing pipeline.
-It is designed to serve as a practical framework for analyzing text data at scale, specifically targeting the identification and comparison of clickbait content in political news.
+It is designed to serve as a practical framework for analyzing text data at scale, specifically targeting the identification and comparison of clickbait content in news articles.

 ---

 ### Getting Started

-#### Dependences
+#### Dependencies
 - Python 3.8
 - Apache Spark
 - MongoDB Atlas
 - Apache Airflow
 - Google Cloud Services (GCS)

-#### installation
+#### Installation
 Clone the repository to your local machine
 ```
 https://github.com/cho-amy/waffle-iron